Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Results and Discussion

-While the agreement between calculated formation energies and fitted formation enthalpies is in general good with an average deviation of 5\%, the considerable variations in the formation entropies shown in Table 1 cause some larger deviations up to 14\%.
-However, the overall order of the energies is maintained.
-This suggests that a calculation of free energies is indeed an important step in case one is interested in accurate values, while the of course much easier to calculate zero-temperature formation energies may give a reasonable estimate for the general trends and for identification of the most relevant defect types. {Figs.~2a and 3a} show that for B-rich material, the highest concentration of thermal, non-constitutional defects is below 10$^8$~cm$^{-3}$, and thus all thermal defects should be negligible when calculating materials properties.
-This means that the only relevant defect in B-rich material, which is the most relevant case for comparison to experiment as we just showed, is the boron antisite. {The ad-hoc assumption that As vacancies are dominant in the B-rich sample in Ref.~} \cite{lv2015experimental} {is thus incorrect, which is supported not only by the present calculations of formation energies and thermal conductivity for non-stoichiometric BAs, but also by recent experiments~ \cite{zheng2018antisite}.} The situation is different for As-rich BAs {(Figs.~2b and 3b)}, where boron vacancies can reach concentrations in the 10$^{20}$~cm$^{-3}$ range, which may require including them into transport and carrier-concentration calculations in addition to the antisites.
-All other defects still have negligible concentrations.
-For stoichiometric BAs {(Figs.~2c-d and 3c)}, we find that V$\mathrm{_B}$ and B$\mathrm{_{As}}$ balance the stoichiometry, with the equilibrium concentration of B vacancies twice that of BAs antisites, since one BAs needs two B vacancies to result in perfect stoichiometry.
-V$\mathrm{_B}$ and B$\mathrm{_{As}}$ concentrations have relatively low concentrations of $\sim$10$^{10}$~cm$^{-3}$ at elevated temperatures and significantly less around room temperature, giving them negligible relevance for electronic properties and thermal conduction in stoichiometric BAs {as discussed in SI Sec.~S.2 and in agreement with the recent findings of close-to-ideal thermal conductivity in apparently stoichiometric BAs}~\cite{kang2018experimental}.
+The combination of Figs.~\ref{fig:formation_energy}a and \ref{fig:free_energy}a shows that for B-rich material, the highest concentration of thermal, non-constitutional defects is below 10$^8$~cm$^{-3}$, and thus all thermal defects should be negligible when calculating materials properties.
+This means the only relevant defect in B-rich material, which is the most relevant case for comparison to experiment as we just showed, is the boron antisite.
+The situation is different for As-rich BAs (Figs.~\ref{fig:formation_energy}b and \ref{fig:free_energy}b), where boron vacancies can reach concentrations in the 10$^{20}$~cm$^{-3}$ range, which may require including them into transport and carrier-concentration calculations in addition to the As$_{\rm B}$ antisites, while other defects still have negligible concentrations.
+For stoichiometric BAs {(Figs.~\ref{fig:formation_energy}c-d and ~\ref{fig:free_energy}c)}, we find that V$\mathrm{_B}$ and B$\mathrm{_{As}}$ balance the stoichiometry, with the equilibrium concentration of B vacancies twice that of B$_{\rm As}$ antisites, since one B$_{\rm As}$ needs two B vacancies to result in perfect stoichiometry.
+V$\mathrm{_B}$ and B$\mathrm{_{As}}$ concentrations have relatively low concentrations of $\sim$10$^{10}$~cm$^{-3}$ at elevated temperatures and significantly less around room temperature, giving them negligible relevance for electronic properties and thermal conduction in stoichiometric BAs and in agreement with the recent findings of close-to-ideal thermal conductivity in apparently stoichiometric BAs.\cite{kang2018experimental}